Optimisation of crops to enhance their food functionality traits for smart protein applications

 Current challenges

-Developing crops for plant-based meat applications will address the high-cost and tedious processes associated with downstream processing.
+Developing crops for plant-based meat applications will address the high cost and tedious processes associated with downstream processing.
 It can also improve the sensory and nutritional profiles of plant-based meat products.
-As GFI’s plant protein primer and GFI APAC’s Asian Cropportunities report emphasize, many plant-protein sources remain underutilized and under-explored.
-Unveiling the potential of novel crop sources could aid in developing innovative products for many different cultures, which would be highly relevant to India with wide diversity in culinary practices.
-Moreover, crop optimization research can promote agricultural biodiversity and facilitate the use of India’s indigenous crops as protein sources for smart protein products.
+As GFI’s plant protein primer and GFI APAC’s Asian Cropportunities report emphasise, many plant protein sources remain underutilised and underexplored.
+Unveiling the potential of novel crop sources could aid in developing innovative products for many different cultures, which would be highly relevant to India with its wide diversity in culinary practices.
+Moreover, crop optimisation research can promote agricultural biodiversity and facilitate the use of India’s indigenous crops as protein sources for smart protein products.

 Proposed solutions